SlimBN/JqueryTypeAheadBundle/README.md

 # MATM TYPEAHEADBUNDLE

-This bundle provides a typeahead input in your symfony forms based on **Twitter Typeahead**.
+This bundle provides a typeahead form input to your symfony forms based on Twitter Typeahead - Based on Mathieu Muller's version, just omitted the jquery dependancy.

 ## INSTALLATION